Experimental-Architecture/solr/README.md

 ## Contribution

-I encourage anyone who would like to use this repository
+I encourage anyone who would like to use this repository, to also contribute back to this repository.
+Thanks!

-## Todo

-- [] create gitignore file
-- [] automate configurations for different ip addresses/url
-- [] create test scripts
-- [] enable CORS on Apache/or any web server (issue with reactjs retrieving data)